sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-map-has.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-In some places where Boolean value judgment is required, it is more reasonable to prefer `Map#has` over `Math#get`.
+In Boolean expressions, prefer `Map#has` over `Map#get`.
+For example, in IfStatements, WhileStatements, DoWhileStatements, ForStatements, and ConditionalExpressions.

 ## Fail